slantie/reflectify/UPDATES.md

 5. Add Batch selection when uploading the Faculty Matrix.

 6. Add student's email data upload field for the particular feedback form to target the students.
-Check if Google Groups can be utilized for the same.
+Check if Google Groups can be utilized for the same. -- Cannot be used since we send a unique link to each student.

 7. The design should be end to end responsive.